bhrugs/solutions/README.md

 ---- as of 7:26pm EST 2nd Dec 2017 ----
 - attempted p1, p3, p4, p5, p6, p7 - total 6
-- out of which 5 brings the result correctly - p1, p3, p4, p6, p7
+- out of which 5 bring the result correctly - p1, p3, p4, p6, p7
 - work in progress for p5